Forecasting Characteristic 3D Poses of Human Actions: Capturing Multi-Modality with Heatmap Predictions

 Intuitively, the similarity between key and query defines which parts of a learned pose skeleton representation are important for the desired prediction.
-Formally, this is defined in Equation~\ref{eq:attention}: The value representation $\boldsymbol{V}$ is weighed per-element by the result of the dot-product between $\boldsymbol{Q}$ and $\boldsymbol{K}$ (scaled by the dimension of the embedding vector $D$ and a softmax operation).
-In our case, the attention map $\boldsymbol{A}$ has a dimensionality of $n_j\times 25$ with $n_j$ indicating the number of joints to be predicted.
-Any prior joint predictions for autoregressive prediction are considered as an additional node to our attention map, giving the attention map dimension $n_j\times (25+n_p)$ for $n_p$ prior joints.
+Formally, this is defined in Eq.~\ref{eq:attention}: The value representation $\boldsymbol{V}$ is weighed per-element by the result of the dot-product between $\boldsymbol{Q}$ and $\boldsymbol{K}$ (scaled by the dimension of the embedding vector $D$ and a softmax operation).
+In our case, the attention map $\boldsymbol{A}$ has a dimensionality of $J'\times N$ with $J'$ indicating the number of joints to be predicted.
+Any prior joint predictions for autoregressive prediction are considered as an additional node to our attention map, giving the attention map dimension $J'\times (N+n_p)$ for $n_p$ prior joints.

-Based on the attention scoring, we then use a series of five 3D convolutions to decode an output probability heatmap $H_j$ over a volumetric grid (in our experiments, we use a grid of size $16^3$).
-For a detailed specification of our network architecture, we refer to the appendix.

-\paragraph{Loss} A value in the grid of $H_j$ at location $H_j(x,y,z)$ corresponds to a probability of the joint $j$ being at location $(x,y,z)$ in the future characteristic pose.
-We predict $H_j(x,y,z)$ as a classification problem by discretizing the output values into $n_{discr} = 10$ bins in the $[0,1]$ space.
+\paragraph{Heatmap Prediction.} Based on the attention scoring, we then use a series of nine 3D convolutions to decode an output probability heatmap $\mathbf{H}_j$ for each body joint $j$.
+The grids are centered at the skeleton's hip joint; we use a grid size of $16^3$ voxels, spanning $2m^3$.
+A value in the grid of $\mathbf{H}_j$ at location $\mathbf{H}_j(x,y,z)$ corresponds to a probability of joint $j$ being at location $(x,y,z)$ in the future characteristic pose.
+Instead of directly regressing the probability values, we predict $\mathbf{H}_j(x,y,z)$ as a classification problem by discretizing the output values into $n_{discr} = 10$ bins in the $[0,1]$ space.
 We then use a cross entropy loss with the discretized target heatmap to train our heatmap predictions.
-In our experiments, we found that a classification formulation for $H_j$ produced better results than an $\ell_2$ or $\ell_1$ regression loss, as it mitigated tending towards the average or median.
+In our experiments, we found that this classification formulation for $\mathbf{H}_j$ produced better results than an $\ell_2$ or $\ell_1$ regression loss, as it mitigated tending towards the average or median.

-Note that for real-world data captured of human movement, we do not have a full ground truth probability distribution for the future characteristic pose, but rather a set of paired observations of input pose to the target pose.
-To generate target heatmap data from a single future observation in the training data, we apply a Gaussian kernel (size 5, $\sigma=3$) over the target joint location.
-We then aim to learn multi-modality by generalizing across train set observations, and show that our formulation can effectively model multiple modes across single future observations in Section~\ref{sec:results}.